Blog

 Clear Sudoku rules explained simply, including rows, columns, boxes, valid moves, and what counts as a mistake.

-The formal **Sudoku rules** are short, which is one reason the puzzle has such wide appeal.
+The formal Sudoku rules are short, which is one reason the puzzle has such wide appeal.
 The challenge does not come from memorizing many instructions.
-It comes from applying a few **clear rules** consistently as the board gets tighter.
+It comes from applying a few clear rules consistently as the board gets tighter.
+If you are brand new, pair this with How To Play Sudoku and then practice on easy Sudoku.

 Strategy guide